gjeunen/tombRaider/README.md

 tombRaider --occurrence-type abundance --detection-threshold 1 ...
 ```

 `Seq 2` is rejected as the child of `Seq 1`, since the co-occurrence pattern does not hold true. `Seq 2` is present in `Sample 1`, while `Seq 1` is not detected in `Sample 1`.
-However, when removing singleton detections from the count table:
+However, when removing singleton detections from the count table by specifying `--detection-threshold 2`:

 ```{code-block} bash
 tombRaider --occurrence-type abundance --detection-threshold 2 ...